What to do if your home insurance is refused or cancelled

 4. If you think you’ve been treated unfairly, you can take your case to the Financial Ombudsman.

-If, despite your efforts, your current insurance provider still refuses to renew your policy, all’s not lost.
+If, despite your efforts, your current insurance provider still refuses to renew your policy, all is not lost.
 Different providers have different underwriting guidelines, and some even offer specialist home insurance that might be better suited to your circumstances.
-For example, home insurance for non-standard construction houses or home insurance for people with criminal convictions.

 What does being refused home insurance mean for you?

 Having a policy cancelled or declined by your insurance provider can make it tricky to find one with a new provider.
 And it’s not just your home insurance that can be affected.
-Depending on why your policy’s been cancelled, it might make it difficult to find affordable car insurance too.
-While home insurance may not be a legal requirement, car insurance most definitely is.

-Insurance providers routinely share information about policies and claims histories on a central database called CUE (Claims and Underwriting Exchange).
+Insurance providers routinely share information about policies and claims histories on a central database called CUE (the Claims and Underwriting Exchange).
 The database holds information on all your insurance records including home, car, travel, and personal injury policies.
-Details of any past claims will stay on CUE for six years from when the claim was made.

-Top tip – avoid mistakes
+Top tip

 Take care to be as accurate as possible when filling out your insurance documents.
 Even a genuine mistake can be viewed as misrepresentation if the information you provide is incomplete or misleading because of carelessness.